It’s official, May 2021 sees the rollout of Google's Page Experience algorithm update.

 Google’s PageSpeed Insights tool pinpoints where a site stands in terms of load time, indicating areas where it could use some work.
 Since Google introduced the Core Web Vitals metrics in Google Search Console, this report now includes additional information concerning the user experience.

 The shift to more query-based search habits occurred around the time Google introduced the Hummingbird update.
 In turn, this algorithm update took into account what users were seeking out and started basing search results on intent.

-Hummingbird also affected the way SEO experts approach content: no longer is targeting a general keyword, in which users may or may not be interested in the on-page text, enough.
-Rather, the on-page content, and the metadata to get that user interested, needs to be tailored to specific yet commonly sought-out queries.
-Content geared toward what the user inquires about has a higher likelihood of getting them engaged—and even filling out an contact form at a later date.
+Hummingbird also affected the way SEO experts approach content: no longer targeting a general keyword, in which users may or may not be interested in the on-page text, enough.
+Rather, the on-page content, and the metadata to get that user interested, need to be tailored to specific yet commonly sought-out queries.
+Content geared toward what the user inquires about has a higher likelihood of getting them engaged—and even filling out a contact form at a later date.